By: Byron Mathioudakis

 If you’re thinking of making the switch from an internal combustion engine (ICE) petrol, diesel or hybrid vehicle to a fully battery-powered EV, there are many things you’ll want to know – including how much it costs to charge one.

-Keep in mind that EV batteries are essentially ‘fuel tanks’ in that they store electricity.
-In modern battery EVs of the 2020s, they range from about 24kWh to over 100kWh.
-Most are in the 45kWh to 65kWh bracket.
+Keep in mind that EV batteries are essentially ‘fuel tanks’ in that they store energy.
+Nowadays, in modern battery EVs, they range from about 40kWh to over 110kWh.
+Most are in the 60kWh to 90kWh bracket.

-Two things need to be remembered: firstly, the bigger the battery, the more expensive the vehicle is to buy; and secondly, it will need more electricity to charge it up.
-That’s simple enough.
+Two things need to be remembered: firstly, the bigger the battery, the more expensive the vehicle is to buy; and secondly, it will need more electricity – and time – to charge it up.

 WA electricity prices